rohanmr/Loading-Effect/README.md

 # RGB Loading-Effect

-Download the code and Run on Live-Server
+Download the code and Oepn in the VS code Run on Live-Server

 Output Image: